Malta marks 5 years since journalist killed, seeks justice

 “The question we have to answer, before complaining to God, is: are we doing our part,” Scicluna told the faithful.
 “Or is our silence, our complicity, our fear, preventing God from bringing justice?”

-Caruana Galizia, who had written extensively on her website “Running Commentary” about suspected corruption in political and business circles in the EU nation, was killed Oct.
+Caruana Galizia, who had written extensively about suspected corruption in political and business circles in the EU nation, was killed Oct.
 16, 2017, when a bomb placed under her car detonated as she was driving near her home.
 The murder shocked Europe and triggered angry protests in Malta.

 A 2021 public inquiry report found that the Maltese state “has to bear responsibility” for the murder because of the culture of impunity that emanated from the highest levels of government.
 But as recently as last month, the Council of Europe’s commissioner for human rights had decried the “lack of effective results in establishing accountability.”